owzim/FieldtypeDataStructure/README.md

-# Fieldtype YAML
+# Fieldtype Object

 ---

 #### for ProcessWire 2.5

-Field that stores YAML data and formats it as an object, when requested.
+Field that stores Object data and formats it as an object, when requested.

 ## Setup

-After installation create a new `field`, let's say called `people` and assign it to a `template`, or just edit an existing text-based `field` and choose `Yaml` for the `type`, save!
+After installation create a new `field`, let's say called `people` and assign it to a `template`, or just edit an existing text-based `field` and choose `Object` for the `type`, save!

 In the `Details`-Tab you have some options you can choose from: